aragon/AGPs/AGPs/AGP-37.md

 ---
-AGP: N/A
+AGP: 37
 Title: Retainer for Ongoing Aragon Network Security Provider
 Author: maurelian
-Status: Stage III
+Status: Stage IV
 Track: Finance
 Created: 2019-04-10
 ---

 ### Summary

-We propose to continue our work securing the Aragon Network, on a retainer basis for a 6 month period, working with the entities responsible for developing AragonOS, Aragon Apps, and other code of interest.
+We propose to continue our work securing the Aragon Network, on a retainer basis for a 6 month period, working with the entities responsible for developing aragonOS, Aragon apps, and other code of interest.

 ## Address of the transfer recipient